Guardians vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Jose Ramirez will hit the field against the St. Louis Cardinals and Nolan Gorman at Progressive Field on Saturday, with the first pitch at 7:15 PM ET.
+Jose Ramirez and the Cleveland Guardians hit the field against Paul DeJong and the St. Louis Cardinals on Sunday at 1:40 PM ET at Progressive Field.

-The favored Guardians have -120 moneyline odds to win against the underdog Cardinals, who are listed at +100.
-St. Louis is the run-line favorite (-1.5).
-The total is 8.5 runs for the contest.
+Oddsmakers list the Cardinals as -140 moneyline favorites, while giving the underdog Guardians +115 moneyline odds to win.
+St. Louis is a 1.5-run favorite (at +120 odds).
+The matchup's total has been listed at 8.5 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.